Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 12. The Corner-Bracket Hero

-A composition where the four corners of the headline area are marked with thin L-shaped brackets, like the registration marks on a piece of film or the focus brackets in a camera viewfinder.
+The four corners of the headline area are marked with thin L-shaped brackets, like the registration marks on a piece of film or the focus brackets in a camera viewfinder.
 Inside the brackets, the headline.
-Outside the brackets, almost nothing — maybe one line of metadata in a corner.
+Outside, almost nothing — maybe one line of metadata in a corner.
 The hero feels framed, instrumented, scientific.

 Visual breakdown: four absolutely-positioned elements at the corners of a relative container, each rendering an L using two short borders.
 The headline is centered or left-aligned inside.
-A single line of monospace metadata sits in one corner, outside the brackets.
-Color: typically dark surface with a single accent (warm white, an industrial green, an amber).
-The brackets themselves are 16 to 32 pixels long, 2 pixels thick.
+A single line of monospace metadata in one corner, outside the brackets.
+Color: typically dark surface with one accent (warm white, an industrial green, an amber).
+Brackets 16 to 32 pixels long, 2 pixels thick.

 <section class="bg-[#0B0B0B] text-[#E8E6DF] min-h-[80vh] flex items-center justify-center p-12">